 How is Art taught at Lacey Green?

 Lacey Green follows the National Curriculum as a basis for planning.
+Please download our 7 year curriculm overview at the bottom of this page.

 In EYFS and Key Stage One the children are taught by the class teacher, whereas in Key Stage Two pupils are taught by Mrs Chapman, our Specialist Art Teacher.
 The lessons cover all aspects of the National Curriculum.